Pavanrg25/caprae-leadgen-tool/report.md

 ## Objective

-Build a simple lead generation tool within 5 hours to demonstrate the ability to understand business needs, develop technical solutions, and produce actionable output.
+Build a simple lead generation tool to demonstrate the ability to understand business needs, develop technical solutions, and produce actionable output.

 ## Approach